-Engagement with our stakeholders takes many forms with regular and ongoing discussions.
-This includes presentation to the staff board and sub-committee performance management, annual career discussions, work streams and professional development networks, termly CEO newsletters, employee engagement surveys and most recently through twice-weekly senior leadership briefings on Coronavirus related activity.
+Engagement with our employees takes many forms with regular and ongoing discussions.
+This includes an annual staff conference, staff surveys, annual career discussions, work streams and professional development networks and termly Chief Executive Officer newsletters,

-During the year 2020-21 the Trust has delivered Board approved employee development initiatives to motivate, engage and support high performance and to retain key talent.
+During the year 2021-22 the Trust has embedded Board approved employee development initiatives to motivate, engage and support high performance and to retain key talent.